Greece Moments Greece Moments

 Seafarers’ Monument at Kini Beach

-If you are traveling with a rental car, you also have the option of using the two secluded beaches Lotos, south of Kini and Delfini north of the village.
+If you are travelling with a rental car, you also have the option of visiting the two secluded beaches of Lotos, south of Kini, and Delfini, north of the village.
 In season, excursion boats depart regularly from the port of Kini to the lonely beaches in the north of Syros and to the small cave chapel of Agios Stefanos near Galissas.

 The likeable Nikos from Kini offers with his boat Perla 1 tours to the chapel and the beaches along the northwest coast.
 More information can be found at syrosadventures.gr

 On the way back to Ermoupoli, it is worth taking a detour to the mountain village of Alithini.
 From here you have a fantastic view of the capital and Ano Syros.
-In the small village there are two taverns where you can eat delicious Greek food on the panoramic terraces.
-It may be worth making a reservation in advance.
-The places are very popular with locals and tourists.
+In the small village there are two taverns where you can enjoy delicious Greek food on the panoramic terraces.
+It may be worth making a reservation in advance, as the spots are very popular with locals and tourists alike.

 syros ermoupolis griechenland